 Most respondents (86 percent) say that their capital construction projects are tracked and reported on a portfolio basis.

 Have investments in project governance and controls reduced project costs?

-US\$1-5 bil
+Less than US\$1 billion Global

-larger organizations that use PMIS have yet to integrate it with their accounting and procurement software.
+Almost half of the larger organizations that use PMIS have yet to integrate it with their accounting and procurement software.